langautier/scanned-photos/README.md

 ![Test Image 4](https://github.com/langautier/scanned-photos/blob/master/mainscreen.png)

 ## Sort photos by dates and edit meta tags
+Once in word, you can select one or more photos and use buttons in the banner :
+- __display__ to open the photo in the MS Photo editor
+- __set date__ to set the DateTimeOriginal according to following rules
+    - '1971:04:01 00:00:01' first day of the month and one minute after midnight meaning that theses values are just set to order the photos
+    - if you have several images in your selection, minutes will be incremented to avoid having to photos in the directory with the same name
+    - if you have set another year, the photo will be moved in the right directory (including creation if useful)
+    - after renaming, the images will be moved in the display as the right place according to your time
+    - to order photos within a day, you can move using the Word cut/copy images then __set date__ on the right selection
+- __set artist__ to update the meta tag of the same name
+- __add a tag__ or __set all tags__ to update XPKeywords tag, even if I just have use it to clear previous value
+- __GPS address__ to set the location tag which is a strong *XPKeywords avoider* and well adapted with photos galleries tools.
+Ok

 ![Test Image 4](https://github.com/langautier/scanned-photos/blob/master/setGPS.png)

 # How to use it